-Cables aren’t sexy technology, but if there’s one cable that gets tech enthusiasts’ attention, its HDMI.
-While many TV owners may know the technology simply as that weird flat plug that makes the TV plug-and-playable, HDMI is always on the move.
+Cables aren’t sexy technology, but if there’s one cable that gets tech enthusiasts’ attention, it’s HDMI.
+While many TV owners may know the tech simply as that weird flat plug that makes the TV plug-and-playable, HDMI is always on the move.
 The all-in-one digital connection has created a cornucopia of ways to make hardware ready for the expanding A/V world around us, allowing for innovations like 4K UHD technology and 8K resolution, which is the next big thing in TVs, even if it won’t be anything resembling the norm for some time.
 While HDMI is preparing for another leap forward, for the time being, we’re using a half-step forward in the form of HDMI 2.0b.

 The best news: As with previous jumps, and unlike the upcoming HDMI 2.1, HDMI 2.0b does not require different cables than what you’re already using.

 HDMI 2.0b builds on HDMI 2.0a, which tacked a few features on to the previous HDMI 2.0, including a display technology called High Dynamic Range, which we’ll refer to as HDR from here on out.
 Designed to vastly improve the contrast between light and dark images for a more realistic picture, HDR has quickly become a must-have in a new TV purchase.
 In this article, we’ll explain all the wonderful things you can do with your home theater thanks to HDMI 2.0b.